About us

 • Neil M - HUNTS Training Course Instructor

-• Gordon G - HUNTS Training Course Instructor
+• Gordon G - HUNTS Training Course Instructor / South Island Correspondent

 • Warwick G - Bowhunting Co-Ordinator/Club Hunts

-• Mike M - Club Hunts
+• Mike M - Club Hunts/HUNTS Training Course Instructor

 • Brendon G - Club PLB/Radio Hire

-• Serge R - Grants
+• Serge R - Advocacy Co-Ordinator

 • Brent M -Committee Member